frestaris/react-restaurant-app/README.md

 ---

-## Features
+## ✨ Features

-✅ View restaurant hours and location
+- ✅ View restaurant hours and location

-✅ Explore dynamic food menu
+- ✅ Explore dynamic food menu

-✅ Add/remove items from cart
+- ✅ Add/remove items from cart

-✅ Place an order with a form
+- ✅ Place an order with a form

-✅ Order confirmation screen
+- ✅ Order confirmation screen

-✅ Email confirmation sent via EmailJS
+- ✅ Email confirmation sent via EmailJS
+- ✅ Fully responsive design

+---

 If you like it, please give it a star ⭐️